Stationary densities and delocalized domain walls in asymmetric exclusion processes competing for finite pools of resources: INTRODUCTION

-In this work, we study a distinct class of TASEP models that are very different from those that have been discussed above.
-These models place a limit on the total number of particles in the combined system by connecting the TASEP to a particle reservoir at both ends rather than having open boundaries.
+In this work, we study a distinct class of TASEP models that are very different from those discussed above.
+These models place a limit on the total number of particles in the system of the TASEP connected to a particle reservoir at both ends rather than having open boundaries.
 These models are inspired by the fact that in the real world, limited amount of resources are available for use.
-For instance, finite availability of ribosomes in mRNA translocation for protein synthesis in eukaryotic cells~\cite{adams-schmittmann-zia}, or a finite number of vehicles in a closed network~\cite{ha-den}.
-This necessitates the extension of an unconstrained TASEP into systems that are composed of TASEP(s) connected to particle reservoir(s) with overall particle conserving dynamics.
+For instance, finite availability of ribosomes in mRNA translocation for protein synthesis in eukaryotic cells~\cite{reser1}, or a finite number of vehicles in a closed network~\cite{ha-den}.
+This necessitates the extension of an unconstrained TASEP into closed systems that are composed of TASEP(s) connected to particle reservoir(s) with overall particle conserving dynamics.
 These models can also describe traffic dynamics, where a network of roads having traffic flow contains a limited fixed number of vehicles~\cite{traff1}; see Ref.~\cite{traff2} for similar studies.
 In these models, the primary effect of the finite availability of resources is that the effective entry rate of the particles to the TASEP, e.g., the actual protein synthesis taking place, sensitively depends upon the available resources.
-As the resources go up (reduce), protein synthesis rates increase (decrease).
-The main qualitative question in each of these studies is how the steady-state occupations and currents differ from open TASEPs due to the limited pool of accessible particles.
+As the resource supply go up (reduce), protein synthesis rates increase (decrease).
+The main qualitative question in each of these studies is how the presence of a limited pool of accessible particles alters the steady-state densities and currents compared to those of open TASEPs with an unconstrained particle supply.
 From the standpoint of nonequilibrium statistical mechanics, these models serve as minimal models for ``boundary-induced nonequilibrium phase transitions with a conservation law''.
-In the recent past, there have been several studies focusing on aspects of the stationary states in TASEPs with finite resources systems and are composed of single TASEP or more~\cite{ha-den,adams-schmittmann-zia,ciandrini,cook-dong-lafleur} connected to a particle reservoir.
+In the recent past, there have been several studies focusing on aspects of the stationary states in TASEPs with finite resources systems and are composed of single TASEP or more~\cite{ha-den,reser1,ciandrini,reser2,reser3,cook-dong-lafleur} connected to a particle reservoir.
 How the phase diagrams and stationary densities and domain walls are controlled by the finite resources is the major theme of these works.
 In all these previous studies, the effective entry rate depends on the instantaneous reservoir population, however the particle exit rates from the TASEP lane to the reservoir are considered a constant, independent of reservoir population.
 Moreover, only one reservoir is employed in all these studies.
 Considering reservoir population-dependent exit rates allow one to study the ``reservoir crowding effect'', proposed and studied in Ref.~\cite{astik-parna}.
 The role and effects of distributed resources, as opposed to a single point reservoir, has also been explored in the recent past.
-These studies include research on how two reservoirs interact with two TASEPs~\cite{sourav-1,sourav-2,astik-erwin} and how reservoirs interact in a bidirectional system~\cite{arvind-bi}.
+These studies include research on how two reservoirs interact with two TASEPs~\cite{arvind2,sourav-1,sourav-2,astik-erwin} and how reservoirs interact in a bidirectional system~\cite{arvind-bi}.
 See Ref.~\cite{seppa} for a related study on a TASEP with $K$-exclusion, which generalizes the conventional TASEP and allows for up to $K$ particles at each site.